Updated on the 21st of July.

 You can call our Brentwood Wellness Centre on 01277 584470 to book an appointment.
 The process will be explained to you.

-The veterinary associations have worked closely with vaccine manufacturers and recommended that in the current situation, booster could be delayed up to 15months without concerns for their protection.
+The veterinary associations have worked closely with vaccine manufacturers and recommended that in the current situation, booster could be delayed up to 3 months (15months after the last injection) without concerns for their protection.
 Please find the BSAVA advice for pet owners below:

 We will send reminders accordingly.
 If your pet has been vaccinated 15 months or more ago and you have not received a reminder, please contact us on 01277 584470.